Battery maintenance guide for Perth homes

 - Monitor warranty throughput: Pace your usage to stay within warranty limits

-Warranty Considerations
+Warranty considerations

 Most battery warranties require:

-- Installation by CEC-accredited installer
+- Installation by SAA-accredited installer

 - Continuous internet connectivity (for some brands)